National and regional identity in Spain: Politics

 Before the Civil War, followers of the Catalanist Lliga were largely of the middle class, while industrial workers (many of whom did not speak Catalan) were more likely to support either socialism, represented by different political parties and the UGT union, or anarcho-syndicalism (CNT and FAI).
 A left-wing nationalist party, the Republican Left of Catalonia (Esquerra or ERC) was formed in 1931 and soon grew to overshadow the Lliga.

 Upon the restoration of autonomy in the late 1970s, the dominant party in the Catalan parliament was until 2003 the center-right nationalist Convergence and Union (CiU) led by Jordi Pujol.
 Socialist voters were divided between the pro-independence Esquerra and the non-nationalist Socialists' Party of Catalonia (PSC), the sister party of the PSOE.
 After a period of rule by a left-wing coalition including both these parties and the eco-socialists, CiU under Artur Mas returned to power in 2010.
-In the 2015 elections a pro-independence alliance including CiU, Esquerra and other groups won the largest number of seats, although not an absolute majority.
+In the 2015 elections, Junts pel Sí, a pro-independence alliance including CiU, Esquerra and other groups won the largest number of seats, although not an absolute majority.
 Independence was opposed by most of the PSC and by Catalan arms of the Spanish PP and Citizens parties.
-During the negotiations to form a new government after the 2015 elections, Mas was replaced as president by Carles Puigdemont.
+During the negotiations to form a new government between Junts pel Sí and the Popular Unity Candidacy (radical left and pro-independence party) after the 2015 elections, Mas was replaced as president by Carles Puigdemont.
 After the independence bid of October 2017, the Spanish state suspended the Generalitat pending fresh regional elections.
 When these were held on 21 December they again produced a majority for pro-independence parties, which won 48% of the vote, even though Citizens became the largest single party in Parliament.

 Catalonia is among the top 10 regions in Europe on a "regionalism index".
 According to another survey carried out in 2002, 16% of residents in Catalonia "did not consider themselves Spanish at all" and another 24% identified more strongly with Catalonia than with Spain.
 The overwhelming majorities for independence in the 2014 and 2017 referendums are dubious as a reflection of overall opinion, owing to low turnout and, in 2017, to police action during the poll.
 Extensive opinion polling on the issue of independence has taken place in Catalonia.
 One series of such polls shows that support for independence increased markedly after 2011, and settled around 40% between 2015 and 2017.